5 Best Fuel Cards for Small Businesses in 2026

 • No fuel price comparison tool and limited non-fuel expense coverage

 The Shell Business Card suits small fleets that fuel regularly at Shell and need easier credit approval.
-You get tiered rebates up to 6¢ per gallon, with no monthly card fees, but only at around 15,000 Shell stations.
+You get tiered rebates up to $0.06 per gallon, with no monthly card fees, but only at around 15,000 Shell stations.

-Compared to WEX and ExxonMobil, Shell’s shorter 15-day billing cycle and limited network make it less flexible for drivers who range widely across the US, but an attractive starter option for businesses that can keep most fuel spending at Shell locations.
+Compared with WEX and ExxonMobil, Shell’s shorter 15-day billing cycle and limited network make it less flexible for drivers who range widely across the US, but an attractive starter option for businesses that can keep most fuel spending at Shell locations.

 What the Shell Business Card does best